gsi-ee/go4-app/ddas/README.txt

 One may disable step "Filter" and set step "Analysis" event source to TGo4FileSource to process a tree that has been written before from Go4 analysis step "Filter.

+Wildcard inputs: This Go4 user source, and also the TGo4FileSource, support wildcard specification for a list of input files.
+So a source name "/data/myfiles/run42/day10_*" would process all root files at this location that match the given wildcard pattern.

 ___________________
 FURTHER INFORMATION